Suzuki Vitara Common Problems and Solutions

 Problem:

-Your low beam headlights are not turning on anymore.
+Your low beam headlights are no longer turning on.

 Solution:

 The low beam headlights on the Vitara are well-known for burning out very quickly.
-Find higher-quality bulbs on our parts list and swap them for the burnt-out ones.
-Remember to avoid touching the new bulbs with your fingers, as this can help make sure that they last longer.
+Find higher-quality bulbs on our parts list and replace them with the burnt-out ones.
+Remember to avoid touching the new bulbs with your fingers, as this can help ensure they last longer.

 Difficulty level